chpc-uofu/spack-config/readme-user.md

 module use $HOME/spack/local/modules/linux-centos7-x86_64/Compiler/linux-centos7-nehalem/gcc/8.3.0
 ```

-NOTE: You can also put the user `config.yaml` and `upstream.yaml` to `~/.spack`, which will make it default for any user interaction, thus not requiring the `-C` option with the `spack` commands.
+NOTE: You can put the configure files to other directory than `~/.spack`, but then you will need to point to this directory with the `-C` option of the `spack` commands.
 More details on precendence of config file locations is [here](https://spack.readthedocs.io/en/latest/configuration.html#scope-precedence).

 ### Basic installation workflow